martinhoaragao/martinhoaragao.github.io/_posts/2015-11-30-junior-entrepreneur.md

 Indeed, an initiative, not an enterprise, it still wasn't part of [JADE Portugal](http://jadeportugal.com)) as a fully blown junior enterprise.
 It would come soon, and I would be in the front row.

+Oh wait, I almost forgot!
+What is a junior enterprise?
+A junior enterprise is an association of students that organizes itself as a enterprise.
+Despite being non-profit it aims to sell services to other enterprises.
+With this, preparing its members to the outside world.
+After all, lack of experience is the major flaw for those who just got a degree.
+At [JADE's website](http://jadenet.org) you can probably find a more in depth description.

 #### **Human Resources**

 To many, the contrast between the professionalism during recruitment and the environment in the team caused confusion.